Steps

 Panel map

-SIGNALS is a compact 6-channel monitor for tuning envelopes, LFOs, and utility CV.
+SIGNALS is a compact 6-channel waveform monitor for inspecting CV and audio in a running patch.

 Key controls: